chlebik/KnowledgeBase/Others/IT/xUnitTestPatterns/README.md

   application failures.
 * **test spy** - it is actually a **test stub**, but with *recording functionality*.
-Its behavior is the same as for **stub**, the difference is in how (or if at all) we deal with this object in the verification phase - it is used then to verify if our SUT used its spied-on collaborator in a valid/expected way (eg. with parameters of specified values).
+Its behavior is the same as for **stub**, the difference is in how (or if at all) we deal with this object in the verification phase - it is used then to verify if our SUT used its spied-on collaborator in a valid/expected way (e.g. with parameters of specified values).
 Although, what differentiates it from the **test mock**, is that it's the test method verification phase knowledge/job, to check the constraints and to choose which ones we exercise.
 * **test mock** - this is actually the most misunderstood ones here.
 Due to the fact that we use term **mock** all